-Officer Ken Groat has a K9 called Ice.
+Detective Ken Groat has a K9 called Ice.
 Ice is a German Shepherd born in the Czech Republic.
 German Shepherds are the best known Police dog all over the world.
 Ice is nationally certified by N.A.P.C.H.
 (National Association of Professional Canine).
-When Ice is not on duty, he is at home with Officer Groat and his family.
+When Ice is not on duty, he is at home with Detective Groat and his family.
 Always say no to drugs, alcohol and strangers.
-Stay in school and you just might run into Ice and Officer Groat.
+Stay in school and you just might run into Ice and Detective Groat.

 The Downriver Detroit Wyandotte Cadet Program provides young men and women from the ages of 14 to 20, an opportunity to study all areas of law enforcement and community service firsthand.
 Instructors from local, county, state and federal agencies will teach students ethics, basic patrol, arrest techniques, firearms, forensics, traffic accident investigations, self defense, physical fitness, raid entry to name a few.
 Once a student has completed the required training, the student can accompany Officers during uniform patrol.

 Applicants must be attending school or in the military.
 Applicants must keep a minimum 2.0 GPA and have no negative contacts in school or with police.
 The program offers police academies and scholarships through the Cadet program.